-In addition to guest posting on the UpCity blog, Brandefy is featured as one of the Top Video Production Companies in Los Angeles.
-Check out their profile here.
+In addition to guest posting on the UpCity blog, Brandefy is featured as one of the Top Video Production Companies in the United States.
+Check out their profile!

 Choosing a video production company for your content needs isn’t rocket science, but it isn’t exactly easy either.
 It’s a problem of too many choices and not enough reliable information to go around – you will likely get as many different responses as the number of sources you query, all referring you to a number of different production options.